aftersound/thoughts/docs/some-thoughts-on-data-topology.md

 ![](pics/data-actor-and-data-container.png)

 - data actor, which is reflection/representation of running unit does something about data, with storing/containing data excluded.
-- data container, which is reflection/representation of entity which contains data, could be a Kafka Topic, or a Cassandra table in a keyspace, a Couchbase bucket, a HDFS file within a directory, a HIVE table, a OpenSwift container, an Elasticsearch index, a MySQL table, etc.
+- data container, which is reflection/representation of running unit which contains data, could be a Kafka Topic, or a Cassandra table in a keyspace, a Couchbase bucket, a HDFS file within a directory, a HIVE table, a OpenSwift container, an Elasticsearch index, a MySQL table, etc.
 - arrowed line, an arrow represents data flow direction, while the line reflects the coupling/connection between two components, either